 Tom and Susan were in a second marriage.
 They each had two children from prior relationships.
 Together, they set up simple wills that left everything to each other and then equally to the 4 children.
 Tom died.
 Over time, Susan and Tom’s children fell out of touch.
 Eventually, Susan revised her Will to state that upon her death all assets would be divided between her two children only.
 Tom’s children were intentionally disinherited by Susan.

-Health & Long-Term Care Expenses During Retirement
+Health and Long-Term Care Expenses During Retirement

 Even when couples have a prenuptial agreement and keep their finances separate, that can all go out the window in the event of a medical crisis or long-term care need.
 The Doctrine of Necessaries holds spouses responsible for each other’s medical bills—and this is something that can’t be waived in a prenuptial agreement.